whitetigle/fable-doc/docsrc/communicate/js-from-fable.md

 ### Adding the JS library to the project

 The very first thing to do is add the library to our project.
-Since we always have a `package.json` file, we'll just add the wanted library to our project using either `npm install myAwesomeJSLibrary` or `yarn add myAwesomeJSLibrary`.
+Since we always have a `package.json` file, we'll just add the wanted library to our project using either `npm install myAwesomeJSLibrary`.
 The library will then be available in the `node_modules` folder that is automatically used by Fable.

 If your library is a custom one, just skip this step.